Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 # Character Functions
 ### characterPlayAnim(character:String, anim:String, forced:Bool = false)
-Plays an character animation
+Play's a specific character animation.

-- `character` - Can be `boyfriend`, `dad` or `gf`
+- `character` - The character name, can be `boyfriend`, `dad` or `gf`.
-- `anim` - Animation name to be played
+- `anim` - The animation name to be played.
-- `forced` - Can be either `true` or `false`, if set to `true`, it will force the animation to reset if the current animation is the same as the animation to play
+- `forced` - Can be either `true` or `false`, if set to `true`, it will force the animation to reset if the current animation is the same as the animation to play.

 ### characterDance(character:String)
-Makes character do the idle dance
+Make's character do the idle dance.

-- `character` - Can be `boyfriend`, `dad` or `gf`
+- `character` - The name of the character, can be `boyfriend`, `dad` or `gf`.

 ### setCharacterX(type:String, value:Float)
-Sets the general X position of a character from the `type`, this will also move all precached characters from the same type into the position you want
+Set's the general X position of a character from the `type`, this will also move all precached characters from the same type into the position you want.

-- `type` - Can be `boyfriend`, `dad` or `gf`
+- `type` - The character name, can be `boyfriend`, `dad` or `gf`.
-- `value` - The x-coordinate of the character
+- `value` - The x value of the character position.

 ### setCharacterY(type:String, value:Float)
-Sets the general Y position of a character from the `type`, this will also move all precached characters from the same type into the position you want
+Set's the general Y position of a character from the `type`, this will also move all precached characters from the same type into the position you want.

-- `type` - Can be `boyfriend`, `dad` or `gf`
+- `type` - The name of the character, can be `boyfriend`, `dad` or `gf`.
-- `value` - The y-coordinate of the character
+- `value` - The y value of the character position.

 ### getCharacterX(type:String)
-Gets the general X position of a character from the `type`
+Get's the general X position of a character from the `type`.

-- `type` - Can be `boyfriend`, `dad` or `gf`
+- `type` - The name of the character name, can be `boyfriend`, `dad` or `gf`.

 ### getCharacterY(type:String)
-Gets the general Y position of a character from the `type`
+Get's the general Y position of a character from the `type`.

-- `type` - Can be `boyfriend`, `dad` or `gf`
+- `type` - The name of the character name, can be `boyfriend`, `dad` or `gf`.

 ***

-# Score/Accuracy Functions
+# Accuracy Bar Functions
 ### addScore(value:Int = 0)
-Adds `value` to the current song's score and recalculates rating
+Add's the `value` of the current song's score total continuously and recalculate's the rating.

 ### addMisses(value:Int = 0)
-Adds `value` to the current song's misses total and recalculates rating
+Add's the `value` of the current song's miss total continuously and recalculate's the rating.

 ### addHits(value:Int = 0)
-Adds `value` to the current song's notes hit total and recalculates rating
+Add's the `value` of the current song's hit continuously and recalculate's the rating.

 ### addHealth(value:Float = 0)
-Adds `value` to the current song's health total and recalculates rating
+Add's the `value` of the current song's health continuously and recalculate's the rating.

-***

 ### setScore(value:Int = 0)
-Set the current song's score to `value` and recalculates rating
+Set's the `value` of the current song's score total into a specified state and recalculate's the rating.

 ### setMisses(value:Int = 0)
-Set the current song's misses to `value` and recalculates rating
+Set's the `value` of the current song's miss total into a specified state and recalculate's the rating.

 ### setHits(value:Int = 0)
-Set the current song's hit total to `value` and recalculates rating
+Set's the `value` of the current song's hit total into a specified state and recalculate's the rating.

 ### setHealth(value:Int = 0)
-Set the current song's health total to `value` and recalculates rating
+Set's the `value` of the current song's health total into a specified state and recalculate's the rating.

 ### setRatingPercent(value:Float)
-Sets the rating percent in case you want to do your own rating calculation.
+Set's the rating percent in case you want to do your own rating calculation.

 - `value` - Should go from `0` to `1` but can actually be whatever value you want, but it's kinda stupid to get out of the base values.

 ### setRatingString(value:String)
-Sets the rating name to `value` in case you want to do your own rating calculation.
+Set's the rating name to `value` in case you want to do your own rating calculation.

 ### setRatingFC(value:String)
-Sets the rating FC on the `scoreTxt`
+Set's the rating FC on the `scoreTxt`.

-***

 ### getScore()
-Get the current song's score
+Get's the current song's score total.

 ### getMisses()
-Get the current song's misses
+Get's the current song's miss total.

 ### getHits()
-Get the current song's hit total
+Get's the current song's hit total.

 ### getHealth()
-Get the current song's health
+Get's the current song's health total.

 ***

-# Key Press Functions
+# Keys/KeyBoard Press Functions
 ### keyJustPressed(name:String)
-Get if the key name just got pressed on the current frame.
+Gets the key name that was recently pressed on the current frame.

 Keys: `left`, `down`, `up`, `right`, `accept`, `back`, `pause`, `reset`, `space`

+- `name` - The name of the key listed above.

 ### keyPressed(name:String)
-Get if the key name is being held on the current frame.
+Get's the key name currently pressed on the current frame.

+- `name` - The name of the key listed above.

 ### keyReleased(name:String)
-Get if the key name was released on the current frame.
+Get's the key name was released on the current frame.

-***

-# KeyBoard Functions
+- `name` - The name of the key listed above.

 ### keyboardJustPressed(name:String)
-Get if the key name just got pressed on the current frame.
+Get's the keyboard key name that was recently pressed on the current frame.

-- `name` - Any key you want but must be capitalize
+- `name` - The name of the key on the keyboard.

 Example: `keyboardJustPressed('SHIFT')`

 ### keyboardPressed(name:String)
-Get if the key name is being held on the current frame.
+Get's the keyboard key name is being held on the current frame.

+- `name` - The name of the key on the keyboard.

 ### keyboardReleased(name:String)
-Get if the key name was released on the current frame.
+Get's the keyboard key name was released on the current frame.

+- `name` - The name of the key on the keyboard.

 ***

-# Mouse Click functions
+# Mouse functions
 ### mouseClicked(name:String)
-Get if the mouse button name just got pressed on the current frame. leave 'name' blank for left mouse
+Get's the mouse button name that was recently pressed on the current frame.
+Leave the `name` blank for it to default the `name` to left.

 Buttons: `left`, `right`, `middle`

+- `name` - The name of the mouse button listed above.

 ### mousePressed(name:String)
-Get if the mouse button name is being held on the current frame.
+Get's the mouse button name while being held on the current frame.

+- `name` - The name of the mouse button listed above.

 ### mouseReleased(name:String)
-Get if the mouse button name was released on the current frame.
+Get's the mouse button name after releasing on the current frame.

-***

-# Mouse Position Functions
+- `name` - The name of the mouse button listed above.

 ### getMouseX(camera:String)
-Returns the relative mouse X position on a specific camera
+Retunr's the current x value of the mouse on the specific camera.

-- `camera` - Can be either game, hud or other
+- `camera` - Can be either `camGame`, `camHUD` or `camOther`.

 ### getMouseY(camera:String)
-Returns the relative mouse Y position on a specific camera
+Retunr's the current y value of the mouse on the specific camera.

-- `camera` - Can be either game, hud or other
+- `camera` - Can be either `camGame`, `camHUD` or `camOther`.

 ***

 # Lua Exists
 ### luaSpriteExists(tag:String)
-Checks if a sprite exists
+Check's whether the sprite object exists in the currently playing song.

-- `tag` - The Sprite tag
+- `tag` - The tag of the sprite object.

 ### luaTextExists(tag:String)
-Checks if a text exists
+Check's whether the text object exists in the currently playing song.

-- `tag` - The Text tag
+- `tag` - The tag of the text object.

 ### luaSoundExists(tag:String)
-Checks if a sound exists
+Checks whether the sound exists in the currently playing song.

-- `tag` - The Sound tag
+- `tag` - The tag of the sound.

 ***

 # Scripts Functions
 ### isRunning(luaFile:String)
-Note: You must add `.lua` for it to work

-Check if the lua file is running and will return `true` if it's running currently
+Note: Put the file format name to get the file you want.

-- `luaFile` - The file that you want to detect that is running currently
+- `luaFile` - The file that you want to detect that is running currently.

 Example: `isRunning('mods/pathTotheFile/luafile.lua')`

 ### getRunningScripts()
-Checks multiple lua files that are running
+Check's multiple script's executing currently.

 ### getTextFromFile(path:String, ?ignoreModFolders:Bool = false)
-Note: You need to add the file format name for it to work
+Note: Put the file format name to get the file you want.

-Gets the text from that file
+Get's the text from different file's.

-- `path` - The path of the text file that you are getting
+- `path` - The path of the text file that you are getting.
-- `ignoreModFolders` - An optional parmeter that ignores the mod folder with a boolean
+- `ignoreModFolders` - An optional parmeter that ignores the mod folder with a **boolean**.

 Example: `getTextFromFile('pathTotheFile/ExampleFile.txt')`

 ### directoryFileList(folder:String)
-Gets the files from the directories
+Get's the folder file in the directory.

 - `folder` - The path to the folder

 ### addLuaScript(path:String)
-Adds a lua script
+Add's a lua script into the game.

-- `path` - Path to LUA relative to the base folder
+- `path` - The Lua file path to be chosen.

 ### removeLuaScript(path:String)
-Removes a lua script
+Remove's a lua script into the game.

-- `path` - Path to LUA relative to the base folder
+- `path` - The Lua file path to be chosen.

 ### addHaxeLibrary(libName:String, ?libPackage:String = '')
-Adds a library variable into the interpreter
+Add's a library variable into the interpreter.

-- `libName` - The name of the library name
+- `libName` - The name of the library name.
-- `libPackage` - The name of the library package
+- `libPackage` - The name of the library package.

 Example: `addHaxeLibrary('FlxTween', 'flixel.tweens')`

 ### runHaxeCode(codeToRun:String)
+Note: the `codeToRun` must be surrounded by double brackets `[[]]`.

-It runs string as a hscript, you must use `[[]]`
+It execute's the string as a Haxe script.

 Example: `runHaxeCode([[haxe code]])`